tomlurge/converTor/docs/notes.md

 # TODO
+* ConverTor

+  - make JSON and Parquet conversion work
+  - command line argument extraction is embarrassingly buggy
+  - make TypeWriters extend avro/parquet/json writers and implement a common interface
+      beispiel: WriterObject als interface, dazu AvroWriterObject,
+      JsonWriterObject, ParquetWriterObject als klassen, die alle
+      implements WriterObject machen.
+  - organize static attributes in a properties class (also command line arguments) Configuration-object with gettern und settern. state pattern?
+  - build a jar with dependencies
+  - build all the ceonveters, not just torperf

 *
-  implement avro writer functionality generate an avro file from torperf set up checking/testing of avro file
-    convert avro to json, check that visually think about testing extend tordnsel with exitnode
+  extend tordnsel with exitnode
     difficult...
   write the other converters
   refactor to individual class files per descriptor type

 * TODO ask KL
   anomalies while writing Avro IDL schemas
   - vote
-      there's a method getSigningKeyDigest() which I'm not sure about to ehich property it belongs. another methd of the same name in DirectorySignature makes sense though. maybe a double?
+      there's a method getSigningKeyDigest() which I'm not sure about to which property it belongs. another methd of the same name in DirectorySignature makes sense though. maybe a double?
   -network status entry